What do you call a copy of a copy? The Moto P30, if new leaks are any indication.

 Xiaomi has never shied away from copying Apple, especially when it comes to design.
 Last year's original Mi Mix was a substantial departure from the company's previous phones, and its edge-to-edge screen (minus the bottom bar) made headlines worldwide.
-Here are a year later, and bezel-less phones are a bit more common now, with the iPhone X gaining the most attention.
+Here we are a year later, and bezel-less phones are a bit more common now, with the iPhone X gaining the most attention.

-Xiaomi just released the Mi Mix 2, with roughly the same design as last year's model, and is a pretty great device (Jordan is in the process of reviewing it).
+Xiaomi just released the Mi Mix 2, with roughly the same design as last year's model, and it's a pretty great device (Jordan is in the process of reviewing it).
 But it looks like another variation could be in the works, one that looks far more like an iPhone X. Read More

 Samsung seems to be angling towards a different type of ad campaign: one that makes fun of competitors' devices.
 We first saw this (indirectly) with Samsung's 'Screen Reviews' commercial, but this latest 'Growing Up' takes the roasts to a whole other level.
 Several generations of the iPhone are highlighted here, and it's really very well done.
 Read More